Our Aims and Objectives

 Decolonising development studies

-The roots of development lie in colonialism.
+The roots of development studies lie in colonialism.
 Development studies still bears the marks of this history.
 As such, the broader moves to decolonise the curriculum have a particular resonance for us.
 But it is not only our curriculum that needs to be decolonised, but our institutions, procedures, practices, and default ways of thinking and acting.
 The commitment to equitable research partnerships is one way we aim to move this agenda forward.

 mask